-Bethany is the Branch and Volunteer Management Supervisor and has been living a gluten-free lifestyle since 2009.
+Bethany is the Support Group Manager and has been living a gluten-free lifestyle since 2009.
 She knew after being diagnosed that she wanted to work in support of the gluten-free community and to improve the quality of gluten-free living.

 I’m the young lady that helps make things happen, pulls the strings and orchestrates daily.
 I love offering my knowledge and assistance to help our companies’ reach their goals and, furthermore, helping to spread Celiac awareness.
 My day to day duties generally include processing new companies and assisting with the preparation of inspection information.

 If you do a web search for the name Chris Rich and your results include the words “timid”, “shy”, and “reclusive”, you're definitely not viewing a description about me.
-You see, I'm the Big Idea Guy.
-As the VP of Development, I'm always looking for new concepts to promote GIG and to bring positive awareness to the gluten-free community.
+You see, I'm the Big Idea Guy; a Walt Disney for the gluten-free community.
+As the VP of Marketing & Development, I'm always looking for new concepts to promote GIG and to bring positive awareness to the gluten-free community.

 As a registered dietitian, diagnosed with celiac disease over 20 years ago, I took a leap of faith and started the adventure of a lifetime!
 I left clinical practice in large hospitals, where I practiced for 15 years, to do the unthinkable…I went to work for nothing, as the executive director of GIG.
 It has been a wonderful adventure, with many challenges.
 I moved GIG from an organization that was local in scope and national in heart to an international leader in the gluten-free community.
 GIG’s commitment is to you the consumer.
 Like you, I live the gluten-free life style.
 My goal is to make my life easier (yes, I figured out how to make catsup in a microwave 20 years ago), and to help everyone living gluten-free to do so in a positive, healthy way.